SteamPunk424/TAKASHI-Wireless-Instant-Router-And-Repeater-WebApp-Authentication-Bypass/README.md

 - **Hardware Version**: V3.0

 ## Vulnerability Details
-The web application does not properly validate session data, allowing attackers to manipulate cookies and bypass authentication.
-By setting a specific cookie value, an attacker can gain admin-level access without valid credentials.
+Improper session management in Takashi Wireless Instant Router and Repeater (Model A5) firmware v5.07.38_AAL03 with hardware v3.0 allows unauthorized attackers to gain admin-level access via a crafted request.
 ## Request Comparison
 To understand how this vulnerability works, let's compare an unauthenticated request to an authenticated request.